Mars: Surface geology

-In November 2016, NASA reported finding a large amount of underground ice in the Utopia Planitia region.
-The volume of water detected has been estimated to be equivalent to the volume of water in Lake Superior (which is 12,100 cubic kilometres).
-During observations from 2018 through 2021, the ExoMars Trace Gas Orbiter spotted indications of water, probably subsurface ice, in the Valles Marineris canyon system.
+Environmental radiation levels on the surface are on average 0.64 millisieverts of radiation per day, and significantly less than the radiation of 1.84 millisieverts per day or 22 millirads per day during the flight to and from Mars.
+For comparison the radiation levels in low Earth orbit, where Earth's space stations orbit, are around 0.5 millisieverts of radiation per day.
+Hellas Planitia has the lowest surface radiation at about 0.342 millisieverts per day, featuring lava tubes southwest of Hadriacus Mons with potentially levels as low as 0.064 millisieverts per day, comparable to radiation levels during flights on Earth.

+Magnetic characteristics

+Although Mars has no evidence of a structured global magnetic field, observations show that parts of the planet's crust have been magnetized, suggesting that alternating polarity reversals of its dipole field have occurred in the past.
+This paleomagnetism of magnetically susceptible minerals is similar to the alternating bands found on Earth's ocean floors.
+One hypothesis, published in 1999 and re-examined in October 2005 (with the help of the Mars Global Surveyor), is that these bands suggest plate tectonic activity on Mars four billion years ago, before the planetary dynamo ceased to function and the planet's magnetic field faded.

-Geography and names
+Geography and features

-Although better remembered for mapping the Moon, Johann Heinrich Mädler and Wilhelm Beer were the first areographers.
+Although better remembered for mapping the Moon, Johann Heinrich von Mädler and Wilhelm Beer were the first areographers.
 They began by establishing that most of Mars's surface features were permanent and by more precisely determining the planet's rotation period.
 In 1840, Mädler combined ten years of observations and drew the first map of Mars.

 Features on Mars are named from a variety of sources.
 Albedo features are named for classical mythology.
 Craters larger than roughly 50 km are named for deceased scientists and writers and others who have contributed to the study of Mars.
 Smaller craters are named for towns and villages of the world with populations of less than 100,000.
 Large valleys are named for the word "Mars" or "star" in various languages; smaller valleys are named for rivers.

 Large albedo features retain many of the older names but are often updated to reflect new knowledge of the nature of the features.
 For example, Nix Olympica (the snows of Olympus) has become Olympus Mons (Mount Olympus).
 The surface of Mars as seen from Earth is divided into two kinds of areas, with differing albedo.
 The paler plains covered with dust and sand rich in reddish iron oxides were once thought of as Martian "continents" and given names like Arabia Terra (land of Arabia) or Amazonis Planitia (Amazonian plain).
 The dark features were thought to be seas, hence their names Mare Erythraeum, Mare Sirenum and Aurorae Sinus.
 The largest dark feature seen from Earth is Syrtis Major Planum.
 The permanent northern polar ice cap is named Planum Boreum.
 The southern cap is called Planum Australe.